AI-SDC/SDC-Reboot/ml-risk-agreement.rst

 5. Attribute inference attacks need to know how the data was pre-processed.

+..

    For example, whether a categorical variable with N levels has been ‘one-hot-encoded’ into N binary variables.

-   If this mapping information is not available, attribute inference attacks cannot be performed.
+If this is not available, attribute inference attacks cannot be performed.

 ‘Structural’ Attacks